Youssef-AboAlnaga/python-Backup-Script-/README.txt

                                    *** Notes ***

+This script will help us to take backups of our Cisco routers and switches, depending on some information that we add to it through an external file called ("info.txt") and give it some information such as where the backups are stored ("path"), the name and password of the SSH and the IPs of the devices to take backups.

-1- the "info.txt" must be in the same directory beside "Backup_Script.py" 2- create user read only on AAA server with priviledge read only and make sure that it can be run command " show running " 3- follow the structure of "info.txt"
+1- the "info.txt" must be in the same directory beside "Backup_Script.py" 2- create user read only on AAA server with priviledge read only and make sure that it can be run command " show running "
+3- follow the structure of "info.txt"
      {
      "directory":"C:\\Backups\\Network\\Jun-2021\\",